Climate and Average Weather Year Round in Nevada Missouri, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Nevada varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Nevada is May, with an average of 13.2 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 45% on May 21.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Nevada experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Nevada.
-The most rain falls during the 31 days centered around May 19, with an average total accumulation of 5.2 inches.
+The month with the most rain in Nevada is May, with an average rainfall of 5.2 inches.

-The least rain falls around January 20, with an average total accumulation of 1.0 inches.
+The month with the least rain in Nevada is January, with an average rainfall of 1.0 inches.

-The snowy period of the year lasts for 3.7 months, from November 22 to March 12, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around February 1, with an average total liquid-equivalent accumulation of 0.3 inches.
+The snowy period of the year lasts for 3.7 months, from November 22 to March 12, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Nevada is January, with an average snowfall of 2.7 inches.

 Nevada experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 4.3 months, from May 16 to September 25, during which time the comfort level is muggy, oppressive, or miserable at least 20% of the time.
-The muggiest day of the year is July 22, with muggy conditions 81% of the time.
+The month with the most muggy days in Nevada is July, with 24.9 days that are muggy or worse.

 The average hourly wind speed in Nevada experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 7.2 months, from October 14 to May 20, with average wind speeds of more than 9.7 miles per hour.
-The windiest day of the year is April 1, with an average hourly wind speed of 12.0 miles per hour.
+The windiest month of the year in Nevada is March, with an average hourly wind speed of 11.7 miles per hour.

 The calmer time of year lasts for 4.8 months, from May 20 to October 14.
-The calmest day of the year is August 3, with an average hourly wind speed of 7.4 miles per hour.
+The calmest month of the year in Nevada is August, with an average hourly wind speed of 7.7 miles per hour.

 The predominant average hourly wind direction in Nevada varies throughout the year.